 Day #11 of La Silla observing run (which is in fact the night)

 If the weather is fine, sometimes the night job consists mainly to monitor that everything is going accordingly to the plan – not much to do.
 The occasion to play some music with another PlanetS member: Francois, observing for the last night on HARPS.
 He exchanged the drums he usually plays in the music group of Geneva observatory for the piano, while I brought my trumpet.
 Yes, that’s also La Silla: some social events!
 Other social events here include a “tradition” from Swiss astronomers to bring fondue cheese to share with other astronomers.

-If the weather is not fine, we might get to adapt in permanence the schedule of the night.
+If the weather is not fine, we might have to adapt in permanence the schedule of the night.
 Before the night we prepare the list of targets we are going to observe.
-There are multiple programs of observation run at the Swiss telescope, we need to pick targets from those, taking care to match the good conditions of enlightenment from the moon, place in the sky (to avoid too much atmosphere), best time to observe a target (some required a perfect timing, what we call Time Critical Observations), and also, we need to take care we give each program the attention it needs : in term of climatic conditions and time of observation.
-If clouds are here for the night, we have to change all the program intended before the night !
+There are multiple programs of observation run at the Swiss telescope, we need to pick targets from those, taking care to match the good conditions of enlightenment from the moon, place in the sky (to avoid too much atmosphere), best time to observe a target (some required a perfect timing, what we call Time Critical Observations), and also, we need to take care that we give each program the attention it needs: in terms of climatic conditions and duration of observation.
+If clouds are here for the night, we have to change all the program intended before the night!